grackle-project/grackle/doc/source/Testing.rst

       .. rubric:: Run the full test suite on ``<target>``

       Now, it's time to go back to the ``<target>`` version.
-      The following checks out that version of Grackle and installs the included version of pygrackle:
+      The following checks out that version of Grackle and installs the included version of gracklepy:

       .. code-block:: shell-session

          ~/grackle $ git checkout <target>
-         ~/grackle $ pip uninstall pygrackle
+         ~/grackle $ pip uninstall gracklepy
          ~/grackle $ pip install -e .

       Finally, the following command runs the full suite, with the answer-tests enabled in **compare-mode** (answer tests only pass if the results are consistent with the answers we previously recorded to the answer directory).